Mattias-b-Pettersson/Saiko-no-sushi/README.md

 Code in the HTML for the Social media links are copied from  the Love Running project from Code Institute. https://codeinstitute.net/

+Header is inspiered by the Love Running project from Code Institute. https://codeinstitute.net/

 Google maps added with https://google-map-generator.com/ at random spot in Dublin and adjusted to make it fit and removed unnecessary code from the generated code.

 ### **Media**